gbdev/rgbds/README.md

 The documentation of this toolchain can be [viewed online](https://rgbds.gbdev.io/docs/).
 It is generated from the man pages found in this repository.
-The source code of the website itself is on GitHub as well under the repo [rgbds-www](https://github.com/gbdev/rgbds-www).
+The source code of the website itself is on GitHub as well under the repository [rgbds-www](https://github.com/gbdev/rgbds-www).

-If you want to contribute or maintain RGBDS, and have questions regarding the code, its organisation, etc. you can find the maintainers [on the gbdev community channels](https://gbdev.io/chat) or via mail at `rgbds at gbdev dot io`.
+If you want to contribute or maintain RGBDS, or you have questions regarding the code, its organization, etc. you can find the maintainers [on the gbdev community channels](https://gbdev.io/chat) or via mail at `rgbds at gbdev dot io`.

 ## 1. Installing RGBDS